 Early in a relationship, this could seem like genuine concern, but if you stick around, it’ll turn into something very sinister.
 See, they want to put you in this place where they become so important in your life that you can’t let go of them, even if you want to.
 Then, they control you with threats of abandonment and fear.

 They’re so in love with you, so fast, and they want so much of your time!
 The narcissist just can’t get enough of you, and they’re not afraid to say it.
 It starts with constant texts or phone calls, and pretty soon, he can’t stand to be away from you.
 He starts to expect to spend time with you when he wants it, and he gets moody or distant if you can’t be with him when he demands it.

 This leads to another red flag to watch for.

 It’s healthy to have friends and connections outside of your relationship with your significant other.
-If you give in to the need to please him and you go ahead and “wait” for him to tell you what you’re doing, you’re doing yourself a big disservice.
+If you give in to the need to please a narcissist, and you go ahead and “wait” for them to tell you what you’re doing, you’re doing yourself a big disservice.
 Why?
 Because you’re just handing over more control of you and your choices.
 The narcissist uses their anger and your fear of being alone as a way to control your time.
 This, of course, can lead to him isolating you entirely from others in the future.
 Be careful.

 This can also lend a glimpse into the future.
 Do you want to have kids with this guy?
 If you already have kids, do you want him to be parenting them?
 How would you feel if he criticized your mother or your best friend this way?
 Things to consider – they will happen if you stick around with a narcissist.